How Mobile Game Localization Can Widen Your Audience Worldwide

 ![Korea Mobile Games User Penetration 2019 Statista](/images/blog/how-widen-your-audience-worldwide/Korea mobile games user penetration.png) User penetration in the mobile games segment in South Korea.
 Source: Statista, 2019.

 According to App Annie, the mobile economy in India has seen tremendous growth with mobile app downloads - 165% in the last two years.
 The average Indian user has about 68 mobile apps installed and opens half of them on a monthly basis.
 Indians spend about 3 hours a day in their apps.

 The most popular mobile app sectors in India remain social communication and video-streaming.
 When it comes to the fastest growing segments, food delivery apps demonstrated the 900% growth from 2016 to 2018.
 Not to mention shopping apps - in total, Indians spent nearly 110B hours on mobile shopping!

 Note: Indian mobile games market is also growing pretty fast - although the in-game spend is a way lower than in China, South Korea or Japan.
 BUT!
 It’s a market with a huge population (1.3B people) which makes it the next Eldorado for the app and game developers.

 Software innovations from Asia, and in particular India, are increasing.
 One reason for this is that these countries have unique challenges that need to be solved.

 What’s unique with India is that they (in the main) skipped PCs and jumped directly online with smartphones.
 An issue though is that in India, parts of the country still lack consistent internet connections.

-The Zombie Effect in India arises from installs on cheaper cell phones with less power and storage.
+The ‘zombie effect’ in India arises from installs on cheaper smartphones with less power and storage.
 Downloading apps and games on these devices leaves the user bored and left with the feeling that nothing is working as it should, so they tend to uninstall the app instead.